 Shared Image Galleries overview

-Shared Image Gallery is a service that helps you build structure and organization around your custom managed VM images.
+Shared Image Gallery is a service that helps you build structure and organization around your managed images.
 Shared Image Galleries provide:

 - Managed global replication of images.

 - Versioning and grouping of images for easier management.